shaloo/docs.arcana/includes/text-snippets/wallet_overview.md

 **Adding Networks**

 The {{config.extra.arcana.wallet_name}} comes pre-configured with some of the popular blockchain networks such as Ethereum and Polygon.
-Other [supported blockchain network]({{page.meta.arcana.root_rel_path}}/state_of_the_ntwk.md#supported-blockchains) configurations can be added programmatically to the wallet by application developers.
+Other [[state-of-the-arcana-auth#supported-blockchains|supported blockchain network configurations]] can be added programmatically to the wallet by application developers.

 These additional network settings are stored and retained across user login sessions.
 If the developer has configured the {{config.extra.arcana.wallet_name}} visibility mode to `alwaysVisible=true`, then the wallet is always visible in the applications' context.
 Users can use the wallet UI to add new network configurations and switch to a different network than the one that the developer has provided by default.
 This is not possible if the `alwaysVisible=false` setting is used during the {{config.extra.arcana.sdk_name}} integration.
 In this case, the wallet shows up only when a user has to approve a blockchain transaction and disappears after a user action.
 For more details, see [{{config.extra.arcana.wallet_name}} visibility modes]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/walletuimodes.md) and [network switching behavior]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/walletntwkswitchmode.md).